eclab/grains/README.md

 Extends the SEQ16 to include programmable patterns of all kinds, like forward, backward, ping-pong, random patterns, rests, random rests, and so on.
 It's like magic.

 Status: Working, but doesn't play well with Accent Repeats.
 I'll have to see if I can improve that.
+I might consider doing something similar for TRIQ164 and, if there's really demand for it, SEQ8.

 ## 808